MFA in Design

 The department also offers a range of paid co-adjunct positions which students may apply for each semester.

 Graduate students interested in gaining teaching experience can do so via a for-credit, semester-long teaching mentorship under faculty supervision.
-Upon completion of the mentorship, students become eligible for teaching assignments as Part-Time Lecturers (PTL).
-Student PTLs are expected to maintain a full course load.
+Upon completion of the mentorship, students become eligible for teaching assignments as Lecturers.
+Graduate Lecturers are expected to maintain a full course load.

 Note: Teaching assignments are neither guaranteed nor promised every semester.
 These are competitive opportunities, and offers are contingent upon faculty approval, class availability, enrollment numbers, student expertise, and satisfactory teaching evaluations.
 We do not offer teaching assistantships (TAs), and teaching is not a curricular component or requirement of the MFA program.